Employee Monitoring

 - Data-Driven Decision-Making

-increasingly on data.
-Analytics tools make it easier to monitor crucial metrics like turnover,
+relies increasingly on data.
+Analytics tools make it easier to monitor crucial metrics like

-engagement, and performance.
-Using predictive analytics, HR can anticipate skill gaps, reduce
+turnover, engagement, and performance.
+Using predictive analytics, HR can anticipate skill

-attrition, and align talent planning with broader business objectives.
-This data-driven approach
+gaps, reduce attrition, and align talent planning with broader business objectives.
+This

 - Evolving the HR Team